Brick and Mortar Life Expectancy Isn’t What It Used to Be: Here’s How to Fight Obsolescence

 The combination of these elements will require a shorter-term view, and investors and municipalities should incorporate some level of alternate use analysis, even from the original construction date.
 Underwriters would then have the benefit of downside underwriting (to consider future conversion costs)—on a current basis.
 For many years, zoning and functional utility have simply been boxes to check during the valuation process.
 Moving forward, and given the rapid clip of technological change, it is now time to remove it from a box and think about a real exit strategy beyond the end of a lease or mortgage term.

-For more information on Smith & Howard’s real estate accounting services, please contact us at 404-874-6244 or fill out the form below.
+For more information on Smith and Howard’s real estate accounting services, please contact us at 404-874-6244 or fill out the form below.

 By Dennis Duffy.
-This article originally appeared in BDO USA, LLP’s Real Estate & Construction Monitor Newsletter (Fall 2017) Copyright 2017 BDO USA, LL.
+This article originally appeared in BDO USA, LLP’s Real Estate and Construction Monitor Newsletter (Fall 2017) Copyright 2017 BDO USA, LL.
 All rights served. www.bdo.com.